 If we’re ranking your options as good- better-best, then leveraging a sales built CRM system is definitely taking the “best” title.
 CRMs give sales teams an organized view of their most important sales data in one place.
 You can easily track all contacts, interactions, and tasks on a daily and weekly basis.

 When CRMs are paired with a mobile-friendly mapping software like Map My Customers, a field sales rep can have their entire game plan (right down to the perfect travel routes) in the palm of their hand.
-Map My Customers offers a Smart Planner, which automatically creates daily action plans for your field sales reps.
+Map My Customers offers a Smart Planner, which automatically creates daily action plans for your field sales reps and Lead Finder that finds prospects along your route.
 Reps start with a calendar view of their planned visits and follow-ups.
-Smart Planner then suggests activities to add to their day - like nearby accounts or customers who are overdue for follow up.
+Smart Planner then suggests activities to add to their day – like nearby accounts or customers who are overdue for follow up.
 These daily agendas can be turned into an optimized route with just a tap, putting reps on the road in minutes.

 How To Create A Sales Plan: The Essential Building Blocks